 |Sakineh Mohammad-Alizadeh Charandabi1, Mojgan Mirghafourvand1, Salimeh Nezamivand-Chegini2, Yousef Javadzadeh3|

 |1Department of Midwifery, Faculty of Nursing & Midwifery, Tabriz University of Medical Sciences, Tabriz, Iran

-Materials and Methods: In this study, 63 students with primary dysmenorrhea were randomly allocated into two intervention (receiving one tablet a day combined 600 mg calcium carbonate and 300 mg magnesium stearate, or only 600 mg calcium carbonate from 15th cycle day until no pain day on the following cycle) and one placebo groups.
-The subjects filled in a diary including pain intensity (0-10 visual analog scale) and rest length for two cycles before and two cycles under intervention.
+Materials and Methods: In this study, 63 students with primary dysmenorrhea were randomly allocated into 2 intervention (receiving one tablet a day combined 600 mg calcium carbonate and 300 mg magnesium stearate, or only 600 mg calcium carbonate from 15th day of cycle until no pain day on the following cycle) and 1 placebo groups.
+The subjects filled in a diary including pain intensity (0-10 visual analog scale) and rest length for 2 cycles before intervention and 2 cycles under intervention.
 Univariate general linear model was used for data analysis.

 Cite By, Google Scholar